 Reflective Practice Supervision

 Reflective Practice is a model of supervision that emphasizes reflection in consultation.
-We use this model at Hamm Clinic because it facilitates trainee growth through self-awareness, slowing down, holding an observing self, and attending to the impact of our self on our work with clients, supervisors, teams, within organizations, and within larger systems.
+We use this model at Hamm Clinic because it facilitates trainee growth through self-awareness, slowing down, holding an observing self, and attending to the impact of self on our work with clients, supervisors, teams, within organizations, and within larger systems.
 It is especially powerful for supporting providers working with clients with high levels of risk, experiences of trauma, ongoing oppression and systemic/institutional violence, and enhancing provider cultural responsiveness and anti-oppressive practice.
 It is also extremely supportive of processing secondary traumatic stress, vicarious trauma, and moral injury effects on the provider.

 Trainees participate in a weekly, one-hour multidisciplinary Clinical Consultation Team, which includes staff and trainees in psychiatry, psychology, and social work.
 In this consultation team experience trainees are exposed to a range of mental health issues that are managed in an outpatient psychotherapy setting.
 They participate as a team member, support team members, and gain experience with seeking professional consultation in their role as a therapist.